 I am a conservation scientist interested in preserving the incredible diversity of life on Earth while also looking after people.
+I largely do this by examining how different land-use strategies change the impact of food production on biodiversity.
 My background is in natural sciences, but I integrate social science techniques and am seeking to expand my collaboration with social scientists.
-In particular, my main foci at the moment are:
+In particular, my main areas of research at the moment are:

 - Local and regional land-use strategies that provide everything that people need at the least cost to the natural world